roflmaostc/DiffImageRotation.jl/README.md

 ## Benchmarks
+Tested on a AMD Ryzen 9 5900X 12-Core Processor with 24 Threads and a NVIDIA GeForce RTX 3060 with Julia 1.9.4 on Ubuntu 22.04.
 |                 | DiffImageRotation.jl | CUDA DiffImageRotation.jl | FourierTools.jl | ImageTransformations.jl | CUDA FFT (as CUDA reference) |
 |-----------------|-----------------------|----------------------------|-----------------|-------------------------|------------------------------|
 | (2048, 2048)    | 2.4ms                 | 0.32ms                      | 860ms           | 31ms                    | 0.86ms                        |